lime-n/Statistics-with-R/README.md

 ----
 New models:

 **perDiag**: Interactive menu/input console for teaching or guiding linear model diagnostics when working with your dataset.
-(Completion: 68%)
+(Complete)

 Taster: